-Generally speaking, higher turns figures are usually preferred over lower turns for several reasons:
+Generally speaking, companies prefer higher turns over lower turns for several reasons:

 - These assets represent an investment by the company.
-While the investment sits in stock, funds used for their purchase cannot be used for other purposes.
+While the investment sits in stock, the company cannot use the invested funds for other purposes.

-- Stock may require expensive storage space and handling.
+- The stock may require expensive storage space and handling.

 - As mentioned above, some kinds of goods lose value quickly: Food, plant, and animal products may be subject to spoilage.
 Technology products may become outdated and obsolete.
-Fashion products may have high value only for a short season.
-Maintaining a high turn rate for products with a short "shelf life" is critical.
+Fashion products may hold value only for a short season.
+Maintaining a high turn rate for products with a brief "shelf life" is critical.